Solid Snake: Pipe down kid. [goes into Thousand-Yard Stare] After a while, you just stop asking these questions.

 - Justice League Unlimited: Green Arrow joins the team as a Badass Normal joe without even the benefit of being a Crazy-Prepared Chessmaster like Batman (and he also happens to be a hardcore leftist).
 He is constantly one to question whether or not Cadmus has a point about being afraid of the Physical Gods taking justice into their own hands.
 In fact, this trope was invoked by the League itself, who wanted him to be their Morality Chain.

 - This was the concept of The Simpsons episode "Homer's Enemy".
 Frank Grimes is an ordinary guy who gets a job at the nuclear plant and is confounded that Homer is Too Dumb to Live and that everyone else simply accepts it.
-He becomes obsessed with proving how stupid Homer is and it results in him losing his mind and getting himself killed.
+He is, however, a Deconstructed Character Archetype because of two details: 1) He becomes so angry about this fact that he becomes obsessed with proving how stupid Homer is and it results in him losing his mind and getting himself killed and 2) what gives him the "logical" perspective is not really (Word of God notwithstanding) being "a real person", but having suffered such a hard-core life-long barrage of the Diabolus ex Machina that he's as absurdist a character as any Simpsons regular, only aiming for angst rather than laughs.

 - Futurama: This was the role of Professor Fansworth's clone, Cubert, in his first appearance.
 Having been literally born yesterday, he was there to point out the show's many scientific inaccuracies and logical inconsistencies.
 This aspect was abandoned in later appearances, when Cubert came to embrace the show's nonsense.